 Triathlon’s solution was elegantly simple.
 Instead of forcing a round peg into a square hole, designers asked: what if the bike fit the rider, not the other way around?

-• Noseless saddles like the early ISM Adamo reshaped the entire concept, slicing off the saddle’s nose and splitting the front to relieve pressure.
+- Noseless saddles like the early ISM Adamo reshaped the entire concept, slicing off the nose and splitting the front to relieve pressure.

 From Triathlon to the Masses

 The lessons from triathlon didn’t stay in their lane.
-In recent years, nearly every new endurance, gravel, and even mountain saddle has borrowed elements once seen only on the racks at Kona:
+Lately, nearly every new endurance, gravel, and even mountain saddle borrows elements once seen only on racks at Kona:

-• Multiple saddle widths and models designed for different anatomies are now expected rather than exceptional.
+- Multiple saddle widths and models for different anatomies are now expected, not exceptional.

 The triathlete’s relentless pursuit of comfort created a ripple effect, encouraging engineers to rethink every assumption about saddle fit and design.
-Even riders who’ll never do a triathlon are reaping the rewards on club rides and commutes alike.
+Even riders who’ll never do a triathlon are reaping the rewards on club rides and commutes.

 The New Era: Custom Fit and Smart Innovation

 The evolution isn’t over.
-Advances born in triathlon are setting the agenda for what’s next in bike comfort:
+Advances born in triathlon are setting the agenda for what’s next:

-1. Adjustability: Saddles like the BiSaddle let riders literally dial in width and shape to fit their bodies or even change between rides.
+- Adjustability: Saddles like the BiSaddle let riders dial in width and shape to fit their bodies or change between rides.

-2. 3D-printed padding: High-end saddles are using advanced latticed materials to create zones of tailored support and cushioning.
+- 3D-printed padding: High-end saddles use advanced latticed materials for zones of tailored support and cushioning.

-3. Smart sensors: Future saddles could soon monitor and adapt to your pressure points, keeping you comfortable mile after mile.
+- Smart sensors: Future saddles could monitor and adapt to your pressure points, keeping you comfortable mile after mile.

-4. True inclusivity: With so many triathletes of diverse sizes, genders, and backgrounds, there’s now real momentum behind making comfort available to everyone, not just those who fit the old mold.
+- True inclusivity: With so many triathletes of diverse sizes, genders, and backgrounds, there’s real momentum behind making comfort available to everyone.

 Highlight: Why Adjustable Saddles Are a Game Changer

 The BiSaddle is a perfect example of triathlon-driven innovation.
-Its modular design lets you change not just the width, but the actual contour of the saddle.
-That means a single seat can support different positions-upright on training days, aerodynamic when you’re racing, or anything in between.
+Its modular design lets you change not just the width but the actual contour of the saddle.
+That means a single seat can support different positions—upright on training days, aerodynamic when racing, or anything in between.

-This isn’t just a matter of comfort; it’s about performance and health.
+This isn’t just about comfort; it’s about performance and health.
 When a saddle fits perfectly, pressure is borne by your bones, not your nerves.
 The relief from numbness, soreness, and recurring injuries is immediate.
 Many riders report gains in power and endurance simply from eliminating pain that used to sap their energy and focus.

 Conclusion: A Subtle Revolution—Led by Triathletes